The Nationals’ presidents race has been a fixture at Washington Nationals home baseball games since 2006, and quickly became a fan favorite.

 GEICO became the official sponsor of the racing presidents in 2006.
 In 2006, GEICO became the official sponsor of the racing presidents.
 To kick off the race, a costumed gecko enters the field along with Washington Nationals mascot Screech, and the two characters wait at the temporary finish line for the costumed presidents.
 The Gecko has rarely participated in the race itself, but it has twice been run over by the presidents at the finish line.

 For the last game of the 2011 season, after Nationals players tried twice to interfere on Roosevelt’s behalf, the team reversed the course to run along the left field warning track, a route that was repeated for the 2012 season opener.
-The Nationals began changing the route more regularly in 2012.
 A superstitious plan to switch directions only after the Nationals lost a game was scrapped after two homestands that featured lengthy winning streaks.
-Ever since, the reverse course has been run sparingly during the season.
+Ever since, the Nationals have alternated the route to run the “reverse course” a few times each season.

 The presidents race to music by Tom Petty and the Heartbreakers.
 Since 2013, the race has been accompanied by Tom Petty’s song “Runnin’ Down a Dream.”
 In previous years, the team has played Los Lobos 1987 cover of the 1958 hit “Come On, Let’s Go” by Richie Valens.
 As the presidents leave the field, they historically were accompanied by the 1982 hit “I Ran” by English new wave band A Flock of Seagulls.
 In 2011, the Nationals promised new victory songs which would vary depending on who wins, but it never happened.